 Use the Tally and Joint Map Updater utility to merge the updated tally and joint map data from multiple field crews into a master set of files in the office at the end of each day.
 You can then send out the updated master files to each field crew, ready for the next day's work.
 An XML file containing all the merged data is also available for generating custom reports from.

-To download the Tally and Joint Map Updater utility, go to https://geospatial.trimble.com/product-andsolutions/access and click Downloads / Trimble Access Pipelines.
+To download the Tally and Joint Map Updater utility, go to (missing or bad snippet) and click Downloads / Trimble Access Pipelines.

 To merge tally and joint map data